lzhenn/lzhenn.github.io/_posts/2019-01-24-multiple-user-single-server-github.md

 * content
 {:toc}

-There is a common case that multiple users use the same Linux server account, but they have different github account and their own repo.
+There is a common case that multiple users use the same Linux server account, but they have different github accounts and their own repos.
 How to get a solution for this problem?
 ![](http://ww1.sinaimg.cn/large/73ebdc71ly1fzhkby1wadj20qo0k0gm9.jpg)

 Given you have already configured an active github account (Alice) on the server with all global git and ssh settings done.
 We treat Alice as the main account.